 "We know, in animal models, that you can add a microbe that would normally be lost, but if you give it a privileged niche, it can take up residence," said Sonnenburg, who is a co-founder of a company based on this approach.

 Another way to give new bacteria an edge could be to deliver multiple strains as intact mini-communities.
-Huang thinks these communities could be more robust than any one strain.
+KC Huang, PhD, professor of bioengineering and of microbiology and immunology, thinks these communities could be more robust than any one strain.
 Huang's lab has found that communities of microbes isolated from patients retain key properties when grown in the lab -- including the makeup and diversity of those communities and their response to antibiotics.
 The approach could also be an efficient and personalized way to screen in a test tube whether new probiotics can colonize a patient.

 "The goal is always to study things in vitro and in vivo," said Huang, referring to the standard process of investigating in a lab setting, before moving on to a living organism.
 "And we are trying to speed up that process."

 So do any of the researchers I spoke with take probiotic supplements?

 "There are plenty of people -- including my mom -- who swear by some of these things, and they may well be right," said Relman.
 "But exactly the names of the right strains to use and in what people for what clinical indication, I'm just not sure."